Movies And Tech: A Love-Hate Relationship

-Ever since Luke faced the dark side and ended the Empire, the improvements in the so called ‘special effects’ have been increasingly growing, from the animatronics in Jurassic Park, to the 3D tech in Avatar, where actors were almost relegated to the background.
+Ever since Luke faced the dark side and ended the Empire, the improvements in the so-called ‘special effects’ have been increasingly growing, from the animatronics in Jurassic Park to the 3D tech in Avatar, where actors were almost relegated to the background.

-“Cinema is gone”, those were the words that well-known director Martin Scorsese pronounced when referring to current cinema; the director thinks the movies experience as he knew it is no longer there.
+“Cinema is gone”, those were the words that the well-known director Martin Scorsese pronounced when referring to current cinema; the director thinks the movies experience as he knew it is no longer there.

 Those effects that, a few years ago, were reachable for just big blockbusters, are now available for almost any picture, no matter which their argument or cast are.
 Maybe we do have to agree with the veteran director on this.

-Movies such as Disney’s Wall-e or shows such as Black Mirror depict a future where humanity depends on technology in excess (the latter with examples so close to reality that is sometimes terrifying)
+Movies such as Disney’s Wall-e or shows such as Black Mirror depict a future where humanity depends in excess on technology (the latter with examples so close to reality that is sometimes terrifying)

-Another means that has revolutionized films production industry, by making it much more available, is platforms such as Youtube.
-These platforms have allowed that anyone, without needing to spend a single €, can publish their ideas, reaching millions of people.
+Other means that have revolutionized the film production industry, by making it much more available, are platforms such as Youtube.
+These platforms have allowed anyone, without having to spend a single Euro, can publish their ideas, reaching millions of people.

 Finally, one of the biggest fears Hollywood has when talking about technology is cybersecurity.
 In 2014 Sony suffered a cyberattack that caused a huge impact within the company, as all kinds of data were stolen from them, from employee’s personal data to the latest 007 movie, causing an estimated loss of around 200 million Dollars.